jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 JHPCE uses two kinds of file systems on its large storage servers: ZFS and Lustre.

 You need to use a different pair of ACL commands for each type:

 1. ZFS: nfs4_getfacl and nfs4_setfacl
 2. Lustre: getfacl and setfacl

-Instructions for Lustre file systems is found [later in this document](../files/acl.md#directories-in-lustre-file-systems).
+Instructions for Lustre file systems are found [later in this document](../files/acl.md#directories-in-lustre-file-systems).

+!!!
+Tip
     As of March 2024, the only Lustre file systems are those which begin with the path `/dcl02/`

     As of March 2024, all of the files originally found on the Lustre file server named DCL01 have been copied off to live on other, ZFS-using file servers.
 But the name /dcl01 has been preserved, for convenience.

-## Overview
+## Notes and suggestions

 Some common notes that are applicable to both types of ACL commands:

 + ACLs can be used on both files and directories.
-+ User's *umask* settings impact the permissions assigned to files and directories being created.
++ You can tell that a file or directory has an ACL defined by the presence of a ++plus++ symbol in the output of `ls -l`
-+ Use normal UNIX permissions where possible.
-ACLs can be complex to manage.
++ **Use normal UNIX permissions where possible.** ACLs can be complex to manage.
 Use ACLs to *extend* normal permissions.
++ Check the values of files and directories before, during, and after changing their permissions or defining ACLs.
+Test what happens afterwards.
+Don't change many files at once until you are confident that your commands are correct.
+You can capture the original configuration using commands like `ls -lR directoryname > saved-listing.txt` for normal UNIX permissions and `nfs4_getfacl --recursive directoryname > saved-acls.txt`
 + ACLs should use the security notion of “least privilege”, meaning that ACLs should give only the needed access and nothing more.
 +  For users to be able to work with a file stored several layer deep in the directory structure, they must be able _to get to it_. {==That requires that they need sufficient permissions, via either normal UNIX permissions or ACLs (or both), to "read" and "execute" (aka "search") **all of the directories above the final file or directory**==}.
 For example, if you are wanting to enable access to the directory `/dcs07/bob/data/project1/shared`, you would need to provide `READ-EXECUTE` access on `/dcs07/bob/data/project1`, `/dcs07/bob/data`, and `/dcs07/bob`.
 Using UNIX permissions where appropriate, and ACLs where necessary.
++ Setting an ACL on a directory does not change existing files and directories inside it unless you use the `recursive` option to the ACL command.
++ User's *umask* settings impact the permissions assigned to files and directories being created whether you are using traditional UNIX permissions or ACLs.
-+ "Default" ACLs can be set on a directory, and this ACL will be inherited into the directory structure as new files and directories are created.
++ "Default" ACLs can be set on a directory, and this ACL will be _inherited_ into the directory structure as new files and subdirectories are created.
+You might need to create different "default" ACLs to control the creation of new files and others to control the creation of new subdirectories.
-+ However, existing files and directories that exist beneath a directory that an ACL is being set on will not be affected by a new ACL.
-If you need to propagate an ACL into an exiting directory tree, you will need to use the `recursive` option to the ACL command.
-+ With default ACLs, the individual user’s `umask` setting is important in assuring that new files and directories that get created have the correct permissions set.
++ With "default" or "inherited" ACLs, the individual user’s `umask` setting is important in assuring that future new files and directories being created have the correct permissions set.
 The `umask` setting will take precedence over the ACL, so *it must be more permissive than the ACL*.
 For example, if you want to set a default group ACL where the group has write access, you need to make sure that your umask is set to `0002` rather than `0022`, as the “2” in the group umask bit will prevent the group write capability.
 + Like any operation, running ACL commands on large numbers of files should be run on a compute node and not a login node.
 Long-running recursive ACL commands on large directory trees may be done via interactive sessions or submitted batch job scripts.

-Example useage:
+Example usage:

 ```
 [alice@compute-123 ~]$ mkdir test1